biosails/pheniqs/docs/2.0/overview.md

 # Read anatomy

-Illumina sequencing platforms typically produce four different sequence elements: two Index sequences, referred by Illumina as the **i5** and **i7** barcodes, and two Insert sequences, referred by Illumina as **Read 1** and **Read 2**.
+Illumina sequencing platforms typically produce four different sequence elements: two Index sequences, referred by Illumina as the **i5** and **i7** barcodes, and two Insert sequences, referred by Illumina as **read 1** and **read 2**.
 Collectively, these are referred to as read segments.
 For example, consider a [standard paired-end, dual index library design](illumina.html):

 ![read anatomy](/pheniqs/assets/img/diagram1.png)